xfli376/QM/README.md

 # QM
-The Latex files for QM2024 lecture
+The Latex files for Quantum Mechanics （QM2024） lecture